Monads for framed sheaves on Hirzebruch surfaces: The universal family

 \section{The universal family}

-In this section we prove that the moduli space $\Mk$ is fine by constructing a universal family of framed sheaves on $\Sigma_n$.
+In this section we show that the moduli space $\Mk$ is fine by constructing a universal family of framed sheaves on $\Sigma_n$, i.e., we prove the second part of the Main Theorem \ref{teo2}.
 Let us define the varieties $\Tu=\Sigma_n\times\Mk$ and $\Ti=\li\times\Mk$, together with the canonical projections shown in the following diagram:

 Let $\q \colon \tu_2^\ast\Pk \to \Tu$ and $\pr \colon \uu_2^\ast\Pk \to \Ti$ be the natural projections; note that $ \tu_2^\ast\Pk\simeq \tT$, $ \uu_2^\ast\Pk \simeq \tTi$, $\q=\id_{\Sigma_n}\times\pu$, $\pr=\id_{\li}\times\pu$, where $\pu:\Pk\longrightarrow\Mk$ is the quotient morphism.
 We define the sheaf